zoltantoth0409/liferay-portal/modules/apps/analytics/README.markdown

 }
 ```

-The `analyticsKey` is an identifier associated to your Liferay account.
-The
+The `analyticsKey` is an identifier associated to your Liferay Portal account.
-`userId` is a unique identifier of the user generating the event.
-You can use
+The `userId` is a unique identifier of the user generating the event.
+You can
-the identity service to retrieve a `userId` based on some user context
+use the identity service to retrieve a `userId` based on some user context
 information:

 ```java